Xthe23/Pneumonia-Image-Classifier/README.md

 Results:

-        Our CNN model achieved a high level of accuracy in classifying chest X-ray images as Normal or Pneumonia.
-The model's performance was validated through comprehensive evaluation metrics, demonstrating its potentioal utility in clinical settings.
+        Our CNN model achieved a high level of accuracy (~98%) in classifying chest X-ray images as Normal or Pneumonia.
+The model's performance was validated through comprehensive evaluation metrics, demonstrating its potential utility in clinical settings.

 Ethical Considerations: